-*- coding: utf-8 -*-

 """

-Follows as h light / h dark cycle.
-Starts dark.
+Follows a light / dark cycle.
+Starts with the light phase.

 """